custom-components/ble_monitor/README.md

          - 'C4:FA:64:D1:61:7D'
    ```

-   data from sensors with other addresses will be ignored.
+   Data from sensors with other addresses will be ignored.
    In addition, all addresses listed in the `encryptors` option will be automatically whitelisted.
    If you have no sensors other than those listed in `encryptors`, then just set `whitelist` to `True`: